xiaosimao123/site/README.md

 - 🔥 Type checking [TypeScript](https://www.typescriptlang.org)
 - 💎 Integrate with [Tailwind CSS](https://tailwindcss.com)
 - ✅ Strict Mode for TypeScript and React 18
+- Documentation and blog using MDX and Contentlayer
 ### Project structure

 ```shell